gohxs/cloudmount/README.md

 $ cloudmount -t dropbox savedfile.yaml /mnt/point
 ```

-On the first run a link will appear and it will request a token resuling from the link
+On the first run a link will appear and it will request a token resulting from the link

 --------------------